This is part 2 in a series about the “Chicago Approach.” If you missed part 1, check it out here.

 Goals: A leadership role in Chinese PE or VC focusing on consumer goods following a stint in private equity in the US.

-Goals: Join a young clean-energy venture still in growth phase, leading business development.
+Goals: Join a similar, young clean-energy venture still in growth phase, leading its business development.

-Sandeep: An Indian male working in global supply chain IT.
+- Sandeep: An Indian male working in global supply-chain and IT consulting.

 Goals: Start up an Internet-based language-instruction venture.

 As you can see, despite Booth’s reputation as a finance school, it seeks and admits people from a wide range of industries and sectors.
-And these four examples (to preserve confidentiality, these profiles are fictional composites of successful Booth applicants I have worked with, not actual clients.), from my perspective shaped by 17+ years of experience, together represent the exciting and impressive scope of admitted Booth students.
+From my perspective shaped by 20 years of experience, these four examples (to preserve confidentiality, these profiles are fictional composites of successful Booth applicants I have worked with, not actual clients) together represent the exciting and impressive scope of Booth students.

 They’re not all even quant geeks!
-Then what do they have in common?
+So, what do they have in common?

-While I’ve emphasized one element of the INQUIRY–INSIGHT–IMPACT Chicago Approach triad in each of these stories, it’s clear that all these people (and Marya too!) reflect all these elements.
+While I’ve emphasized certain elements of the Chicago approach in each of these stories, it’s clear that all these people (and Marya too!) reflect all these elements.
 Equally important, they have effectively presented that fact in their Booth applications.
-In doing so, they have made themselves, among other things, INTERESTING – another “i” that Booth greatly values.
+And given the outcome of those applications, the adcom clearly saw their fit with and understanding of the Chicago Booth MBA program.